How to Get a Personal Loan: Step-by-Step Application Guide

 See if you qualify for programs in less than 2 minutes

-Getting a personal loan doesn't have to be confusing — but walking in unprepared can cost you time, money, and even a denial.
-From knowing what credit score you need to understanding which lender type fits your situation, every step of the process matters.
+Getting a personal loan doesn't have to be confusing, but walking in unprepared can cost you time, money, and even a denial.
+From knowing what credit score you need to understanding which lender type fits your situation, every step of the process matters in today's 2026 lending market, where the average personal loan APR sits near 12.28% and rates can stretch all the way up to roughly 36%.

 In this guide, you'll learn exactly what lenders look for, what documents to gather, how to compare your options, and how to move through the application process efficiently.
 Whether you have excellent credit or are working to rebuild, this step-by-step breakdown will help you make smarter borrowing decisions and maximize your chances of approval.